Best Web Hosting for WordPress 2026: 10 Hosts Ranked, Tested & Compared

 - Automated daily backups on DreamPress

-- 97-day money-back guarantee (longest in the industry)
+- 97-day money-back guarantee (longest anywhere)

 Pricing: